wneessen/go-mail-middleware/openpgp/README.md

 <!--
 SPDX-FileCopyrightText: 2023 Dhia Gharsallaoui
-SPDX-FileCopyrightText: 2023 Winni Neessen <winni@neessen.dev>
+SPDX-FileCopyrightText: The go-mail Authors

-SPDX-License-Identifier: CC0-1.0
+SPDX-License-Identifier: MIT
 -->

 ## Use with caution